Sedai Logo

 Recently, I read an article about SaaS systems “surviving the shift to agents.”
 Part of this shift is reckoning with how the underlying agentic tech, like large language models (LLMs), can push SaaS towards true autonomy.

 The truth: LLMs are routinely mistaken for autonomous systems because they appear intelligent.
-They’re probabilistic reasoners, capable of synthesizing information and chaining together rules, heuristics, and processes that feels surprisingly human.
+They’re probabilistic reasoners, capable of synthesizing information and chaining together rules, heuristics, and processes.
+The end result feels surprisingly human.

 But most systems built around LLMs — including many agentic systems — still operate within fixed, human-defined constraints.
 They may reason probabilistically, but the system itself reacts to inputs, follows predefined logic, and executes workflows.